AttaKenn/cicd-on-aws/README.md

 ![CICD Prod Stack ELB URL after version 2 update](./MD%20images/CICD%20prod-stack%201%20-%20elb%20url%20after%20page%20update%20to%20version%202%20img-42.png)

-### Next Step: Introducing code error to cause Pipeline Execution Failure
+### Introducing code error to cause Pipeline Execution Failure

 To introduce an error, I changed the value of the variable PORT in the [service.js](./calculator/service.js) from 8080 to 80, and pushed the committed code to the remote repository. ***See image below***.